PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Activity data for this month by Mi-Fit app](/images/stats/2018/mar/activity.jpg "Activity data for this month by Mi-Fit app")](/images/stats/2018/mar/activity.jpg "")
 [![Activity data comparison for this month by Mi-Fit app](/images/stats/2018/mar/activity_comparison.jpg "Activity data comparison for this month by Mi-Fit app")](/images/stats/2018/mar/activity-comparison.jpg "")

-This month was really better than the last one. **10.5k steps** compared to 6.5k from last month. 👍 This was expected since I had two weeks to move around because of the retreat and my vacation in Santiago.
+This month was better than the last one. **10.5k steps** compared to 6.5k from previous month. 👍 This is expected since I had two weeks to move around because of the retreat and my vacation in Santiago.

-As I got back in April, it did not reflect on my weight, but the result was really bad for the next month 😅:
+As I got back in April, it did not reflect on my weight, but the result will be horrible for the next month 😅:

 [![Weight this month](/images/stats/2018/mar/physical-activity-weight.png "Weight for this month")](/images/stats/2018/mar/physical-activity-weight.png "")